 . . . while staying also true to the subject matter.
 The editor is the first reader, a surrogate for the eventual audience.
 The editor’s job is to think with the writer, but for the reader.

 In the publishing world, developmental editors are not copyeditors, and vice versa.
 Early in the process, a developmental editor will work with the writer to ensure that the planned work is focused and organized appropriately for the audience and the goals of the project.
 Later, editors focused more on the use of language will come into play, as a project goes through what may be several rounds of edit.
 When the editing is done, proofreaders double-check issues of mechanics throughout.
+(A little hazy on the distinctions?
+Review the levels of edit.)

 In technical editing and much corporate work, typically one editor does it all, as dictated by need and schedule.
 Be aware that few editors have equal strengths in all levels of edit.
 More often, an editor will feel most at home within a particular range, leaning either towards the bottom or the top of the editing pyramid, that is, more towards structural and big-picture elements or more towards the finer aspects of language editing.
 Whatever the range of comfort, to excel takes both native talent and deliberate practice.